 Overall yes, it is, but it pays to follow some safety rules.

-If someone sends an unsolicited file out of the blue, don’t open it.
+Don’t open it if someone sends an unsolicited file out of the blue.
 While Fiverr has screened uploads for viruses for a few years now, be careful.

 If you’re unfamiliar with the seller, ask them a few questions about the gig before ordering.
 If their responses are good, consider making a small order to judge the quality of their work.
 That way, if it doesn’t meet your expectations, you’re only out a few dollars.